 Students look at the relationship between man-made structures and their environment.
 Discussion topics include optimal operation and performance of building systems, moisture damage, air quality, the durability of a given structure over time and contemporary methods of energy conservation.
 A hands-on component typically gives students the chance to practice using diagnostic instruments.

 Graduates of bachelor's degree programs in building science may find work as construction managers.
-The U.S. Bureau of Labor Statistics (BLS) predicted that employment of construction managers would increase 5% from 2014 to 2024 (www.bls.gov).
-The BLS also reported in 2014 that construction managers earned a median annual salary of $87,400, with the highest-paying jobs in depository credit intermediation.
+The U.S. Bureau of Labor Statistics (BLS) predicted that employment of construction managers would increase 10% from 2018 to 2028 (www.bls.gov).
+The BLS also reported in 2018 that construction managers earned a median annual salary of $93,370, with the highest-paying jobs in securities, commodity contracts, and other.

 Graduates may also find employment working for contractors, engineers, architects, building materials companies, government agencies or environmental agencies as project managers, team leaders, analysts, consultants or researchers.
 Continuing education opportunities are also available at the master's degree level for those seeking career advancement.